John A. Roebling Suspension Bridge: History

 The Covington-Cincinnati Bridge Company—a private company—operated the bridge until the Commonwealth of Kentucky purchased it in 1953 for $4.2 million.
+Soon after this, the bridge was redecked to have a steel deck instead of the previous wooden one.

+When streetcar service ceased in the 1950s, the ramps onto the Dixie terminal were rebuilt to be used by diesel buses.

 The state collected tolls until 1963 when the Brent Spence Bridge was opened on Interstate 75, downstream, approximately 0.6 mi to the west of The Roebling Suspension Bridge.

+In the fall of 1966, the bridges 100th anniversary was celebrated with a parade at Court Street.

+In 1969, the bridge was renovated.

-The bridge was designated a National Historic Landmark in 1975 and was designated a National Historic Civil Engineering Landmark in 1983.
-It remains the busiest of Cincinnati's four non-freeway automobile or pedestrian bridges.
+The bridge was designated a National Historic Landmark in 1975.

+In 1976, in honor of America's bicentennial, the bridge was painted light blue.

 Initially called the "Covington-Cincinnati Suspension Bridge" or "Ohio River Bridge", it was renamed in honor of its designer and builder on June 27, 1983.
+It was designated a National Historic Civil Engineering Landmark the same year.

+In 1984, at the cost of $200,000, the bridge had lighting installed on its cables.
+They also later restored its sprails at the cost of 10 million.

+In 1996, the bridge was renovated.

+The ramps onto the Dixie Terminal were demolished in 1998 when it ceased being used as a bus terminal.

 The Commonwealth of Kentucky closed the bridge on November 13, 2006, to make extensive repairs to the structure.
 It reopened in late March.
 However, it closed again for much of 2008 for repainting.

 On September 11, 2007, the Commonwealth of Kentucky reduced the weight limit to 11 tons to prevent future structural damage following an analysis by the University of Kentucky.
 The lower weight limit prevents buses from crossing the bridge.

-The Commonwealth of Kentucky once again closed the bridge on April 7, 2010, for a complete repainting; the bridge reopened in November 2010.
+The Commonwealth of Kentucky once again closed the bridge on April 7, 2010, for repainting; the bridge reopened in November 2010.
 The closing of the bridge only affected vehicular traffic, while one pedestrian lane remained open.